sunnchioo/Libra/README.md

 Libra is an end-to-end fully homomorphic encryption (FHE) compiler for GPGPUs.
-It takes high-level C programs as input and generates efficient GPU-based FHE implementations by co-optimizing cross-scheme computational patterns and hardware-aware GPU scheduling.
+It takes high-level C programs as input and generates efficient GPU-based FHE implementations by co-optimizing cross-scheme computation patterns and hardware-aware GPU scheduling.
 This repository is under active development.

 # Repository's Structure